dylanc-14/PL_MAPS/README.md

 	 - subject age (`age`)
 	 - subject sex (`sex`)
  	 - Global Intercept
 	 - day of subject's baseline visit (`day_1` ... `day_7`).
 Each baseline visit was 7 days.
 This made date a categorical variable rather than continuous.
-A small part of `SAAS` code was used to convert `date` variable type.
+A small part of `SAAS` code was used to convert `date` variable type:
  ```saas
 data walk1;
 set walk.merged_totaldata_initialanalysis;